-SECTION 3: COOPERATION WITH THE COMMUNITY (PARENTS - SCHOOLS - ORGANIZATIONS)

-General indicators Specific indicators 1 2 3 4 3.2.
-The school works together with other schools.
-The school organizes partnerships and joint activities with other schools in the country for democratic citizenship education and/or human rights education and the inclusion of refugee children.
+SECTION 3: COOPERATION WITH THE COMMUNITY (PARENTS - SCHOOLS - ORGANIZATIONS) General indicators Specific indicators 1 2 3 4 ■ The school organizes partnerships and joint 3.2. activities with other schools in the country for The school works together democratic citizenship education and/or human with other schools. rights education and the inclusion of refugee children.
 Joint school events are organized with the participation of children and/or parents or guardians of refugee children.
 Visits between schools on issues concerning refugee children are organized.